 Aran Hissam is a new member of the Fetal Health Foundation Board.
 Before joining our organization, she channeled her experience with a fetal syndrome, non-immune fetal hydrops, to her work with the Brianna Marie Foundation.
-We asked her to share her story.
+The Fetal Health Foundation’s Research Grant honors Brianna Marie.
+We asked Aran to share her story.

 In August 2011, my husband and I were thrilled to find out I was pregnant with our third child.
 We already had two boys who were 2 and 5 years old.
 While I was praying for a healthy baby, deep down I was also hoping for a girl.